 CEIAG is embedded in areas of the curriculum and involves various internal and external events, experiences and visits.

-Year 10 and Year 12 students take part in a quality work experience where they can get first hand knowledge of the workplace, gain key skills and support their future pathways choices post 16 and 18.
+Students take part in a quality work experience where they can get first-hand knowledge of the workplace, gain key skills and support their future pathways choices post 16 and 18.

 Monitoring evaluation and review

 Monitoring the development of CEAIG across the Academy is the responsibility of the Academy Senior Leadership Team and will be co-ordinated by the Careers Lead.
 The Careers Education and Guidance Improvement Plan will be developed and updated on an annual basis and will drive the work of CEAIG.

 The current CEAIG Improvement Plan is available from the Careers Lead.
 The Careers Lead will be accountable for the effective delivery and progress made in steering through the improvement plans and ensuring that the vision for CEAIG at the Academy is achieved.
 Feedback on the quality of CEAIG provision will be gathered from a variety of stakeholders including students, employers, staff and parents/carers.